HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

         - Passing SQL Arguments to Read Data from BigQuery in your virtual environment: run this script from CDSS repo python3 CDSS/scripts/DevWorkshop/GoogleCloudPlatform/instance_read_arg.py SELECT jc_uid, order_type, description FROM datalake_47618_sample.order_proc

-            ???Looking more for examples where can import modules from medinfo rather just local scripts...
-Really best example would be to update DBUtil interface so can work in this interface as well....????

 == Testing and Running (Batch) Processes ==
 On GCP Linux Server: